nehanavrange/LearningJava/README.md

     * default capacity = 10 and increaseing capacity = (current capacity * 3/2)+1.
     * It's elements can be accessed directly by using the get and set methods, since ArrayList is essentially an array.
     * duplicates,heterogeneous and null objects are allowed.
-    * worst choice for inserting/deleting in middle of ArrayList.
+    * Worst choice for inserting/deleting in middle of ArrayList.
 Because several shift operation required.
-    * insertion order is preserved.
+    * Insertion order is preserved.
+    * non-synchronized.

 * LinkedlList (Class)
     * LinkedList is implemented as a double linked list.
+    * Insertion order is preserved.
+    * non-synchronized.
+    * duplicates,heterogeneous and null objects are allowed.
-    * Its performance on add and remove is better than Arraylist, but worse on get and set methods.
+    * Its performance on add and remove is better than ArrayList, but worse on get and set methods.
     * Single vs double linked list
          * Single - Used for stack
          * Double Linked List -  implement stacks as well as heaps and binary trees.
+    * for retrieval ArrayList is better.

 * Vector (Class)
     * similar to ArrayList , but vector is synchronized.